Missed our Facebook Live event with Fernandez Hospitals? Watch the recording here:

 Our one sadness on this study day was that we were not joined by any of Portsmouth’s obstetric staff, aside from Ms Arti Matah, who needed to leave early because she was good enough to present at the study day following a night on-call.
 Across the UK, midwives are trying to engage their obstetric colleagues in a discussion about how to improve things for breech babies and their mothers, and we really need more doctors to come to the table for that discussion to result in a service which is as safe as possible.

-Further Study Days are listed under Events.
+Further Study Days can be found here when they become available.
 View our Training page for more information.

 Feedback from the Study Day: